jewelsofthought/neshama/site/posts/freedom/week_3/tiferet_tiferet.md

 Is my compassion serving myself as an expression of my  feelings of guilt?
 Does my compassion resound with vitality or is it expressed only out of obligation?

-Examine and refine your compassion, observing it's limitations and forms of expression.It must contain the other six elements of <b>Tiferet</b>, without which full compassion remains unrealized.
+Examine and refine your compassion, observing it's limitations and forms of expression.
+It must contain the other six elements of <b>Tiferet</b>, without which full compassion remains unrealized.

 >Express your compassion in a new way that goes beyond your previous limitations.